 |Electronic Toll Collection Russian Federation|

-The Russian Federation has joined other countries in charging for the road infrastructure using an electronic toll system based on Progressive Satellite Technology.
+The Russian Federation has joined other countries in charging for the road infrastructure using an electronic toll system based on a modern satellite technology.
 On 15 November 2015, they introduced the Platon toll system intended for collecting tolls for using federal roads by vehicles weighing over 12 tons.

 In designing the electronic toll system solution for the Russian Federation, SkyToll utilised the experience gained in designing, developing and operating the electronic toll system in the Slovak Republic.

 Though there was an incomparably greater range of fees, the main issues related to electronic tolls and operational processes were met thanks to many years of experience.

 SkyToll, as the project consultant, developed an electronic toll strategy and a methodology for measuring and evaluating the system quality

 The services provided included design of business processes within the electronic toll system, their architecture, revision of system requirements as well as functional specifications and a design for the toll system development.

 A pilot project using satellite technology for charging fees in Moscow’s developed, urban areas was implemented by SkyToll in only 14 days.
 Forty kilometres of roads were charged in total.